Ezana Kahsay: Club career

 In 2020 Kahsay became connected with fellow Eritrean and former Greenland national team coach Tekle Ghebrelul.
 Kahsay joined Ghebrelul in Sweden and trialed with BK Forward of the Division 2 Södra Svealand, the fourth tier of the Swedish football league system.
 Despite impressing the club and a deal being offered, Swedish labor law would not allow it.
 Kahsay then went on trial with Concordia Elbląg of the Polish III liga.
 Despite interest in signing the player, the deal again fell through, this time because of the outbreak of the COVID-19 pandemic.
 Ultimately he signed for IV liga side, Victoria Żmudź in summer 2020.
 He got off to a fast start with the club, scoring three goals in his first three league matches.
 On 16 September 2020 he scored in a fourth round match of the regional cup qualification for the 2020–21 Polish Cup.
 However Viktoria was defeated in the match 1–2 by Hetman Żółkiewka.
 In the final match of the season, Kahsay scored his team’s only goal. Żmudź finished the season third in the standings, the club’s best result in its nine years in the league.
 However, on 12 July 2021 the club announced that it would withdraw from the IV liga because of financial difficulties caused by the loss of its main sponsor.

 On 22 July 2021 Kahsay was announced as a new signing for Chełmianka Chełm of the Polish III liga.
 Two days later he scored his first goal for the club in a match with Orlęta Radzyń Podlaski.
 During his first season with the club he finished third in the league with eleven goals.
 Following the season it was announced that despite much interest from clubs in higher leagues, Kahsay would be remaining at Chełm for the remainder of the 2021–22 season.

 On 10 July 2022, Kahsay moved to II liga side Motor Lublin, signing a one-year deal.
 He made 22 appearances in total, scoring thrice in all competitions, before terminating his contract in the winter of 2023.

 On 28 February 2023, Kahsay joined III liga club Bałtyk Gdynia until the end of the season.
 It was reported that part of his salary would be covered through crowdfunding by Bałtyk's fans.

 International career

 Kahsay was called up to the Eritrea national team for 2022 FIFA World Cup qualification.
 He made his international debut on 4 September 2019 in a qualification match against Namibia.
 He played 45 minutes in the eventual 1–2 defeat.
-However, a clerical mistake kept him off of official reports for the match.
+However, a clerical mistake meant he was missing from the official match report.
 This trip marked his first return to his homeland since fleeing as a child.